cbdcharlie/MIST4610_UGA_ROCK_LOBSTERS/README.md

  The Feedback entity helps to identity any feedback received by a sales representative.
 The feedback entity can store the comments and ratings that are associated with each SalesRep.
 A sales representative can have multiple feedbacks but a feedback is tied to only one sales representative.

- The Property entity helps to keep track of the properties that are listed or have been many with is the many to many associated with the Prop_has_SalesRep entity.
+ The Property entity helps to keep track of the properties that are listed or have been listed, which shows the many to many relationship associated with the Prop_has_SalesRep entity and Property entity.
 The property entity can help to keep track of the address, city, state and price of the property while also being tied to a lead.
 A property is only associated with one lead.
 A property can have many showings.
 A sales representative can have many showings.

  The Showing entity keeps track of the date of the showing as well as the time.
 A sales representative can have many showings but a showing is only tied to one sales representative.
 A property can have many showings but a showing is only tied to one property.